BlaiseKelly/ecmwf_4_AMY/README.md

-Numerical weather prediction data (NWP) data such as that available from ECMWF is very useful for obtaining reliable estimates of historic meteo conditions for anywhere in the world at a resolution of around 7km.
+Numerical weather prediction data (NWP) data such as that available from ECMWF is very useful for obtaining reliable estimates of historic meteo conditions for anywhere in the world.

-The land reanalysis data has modelled around 30 parameters for every hour back to 1950.
+The land reanalysis data has modelled around 30 parameters for every hour back to 1950 at a resolution of around 7km.

 The parameters: - 2m_dewpoint_temperature - 2m_temperature -
 soil_temperature_level_1 - snow_cover -